idptools/goose/README.md

 ``kappa`` - The kappa value of the sequence.
 1 is maximum charge asymmetry, 0 is minimal asymmetry.
 The value must be between 0 and 1.
 The function can have a hard time hitting specific values if there are few charged residues in your sequence, so you might have to adjust this slightly when making a sequence.

-In addition, it's important to note that ``sigma`` values must be between 0 and 1.
+``sigma`` - is another charge asymmetry paramter based on the FCR and NCPR of the sequence.
+If sigma is specified, no other parameters can be simultaneously specified. ``sigma`` values must be between 0 and 1.

+``cutoff`` - the cutoff value for disorder.
+A higher cutoff means higher confidence that the sequence is disordered.
+The default value is 0.6.
+If you are having difficulty making your sequence, you might want to try lowering the cutoff value.

 Finally, I added in a 'spell check' function, so if you accidentally spell something wrong like *hydropath* instead of *hydropathy*, it'll still work for ya!